iiroj/breakpoint-observer/README.md

 ## Usage

 Using `breakpoint-observer` is simple.
-You can use it with a render prop, a child function that will receive the current breakpoint.
+You can use it with a render prop, a child function that will receive the current breakpoint, minWidth and maxWidth.
 Alternatively, you can skip rendering children and supply it a callback function.

 ### Render Prop

 Import `breakpoint-observer` as a React component and wrap it around some content.
-Its children should be a function that receives the current breakpoint from the specified breakpoint object.
-The current breakpoint value is a string that can be used for anything, for example conditional rendering of different child components!
+Its children should be a function that receives the current breakpoint, and its minWidth (number) and maxWidth (number), from the specified breakpoint object.
+These values can be used for anything, for example conditional rendering of different child components!

 ```javascript
 import React from 'react';